tue-robotics/tue_robocup/challenge_set_a_table/README.md

 Setup
 * Put the robot in front of the door (the usual initial pose)
 * Make sure one of the combos is on the cabinet (look at the RoboCup knowledge for the possibilities).
 N.B., only the 'easy' items are relevant.
+* When the robot asks what to do, answer 'Set the table'.
+The rest should speak for itself.

 Launch procedure:
 ```